 by Charmaine Gorman –

 Attention all Aussie and New Zealand filmmakers!
-The Down Under Berlin Film Festival returns from 13-17 September 2017 to Kino Moviemento and DUB film submission are open!
+The Down Under Berlin Film Festival returns from 13-17 September 2017 to Kino Moviemento and DUB film submissions have now closed!

 Have you submitted your film to the 7th DUB Festival yet?